 Located down the street from Monell’s is the Mad Platter Restaurant.
 With a menu that changes seasonally, this intimate and inviting restaurant was one of the first local cafes in Germantown.
 Guests are encouraged to try the signature dessert: Chocolate Elvis, a three-layer terrine with dark and white chocolate ganache and Italian milk chocolate buttercream on an almond graham cracker crust.
 Head down the street and pick up some handmade pasta, cannoli or prepared Italian meals from Lazzaroli Pasta.

 Silo features a creative, farm-to-fork menu with a focus on the bounty of regional farmers, ranchers, dairymen, and producers in a lively, welcoming setting.
-Tables, chairs and lighting are influenced by local craftsmen and artists.
+Tables, chairs, and lighting are influenced by local craftsmen and artists.
+Five time James Beard Award semi-finalist Daniel Lindley has opened 5th & Taylor, a 250-seat restaurant offering up a “regional and seasonallyfocused American menu,” in the Warehouse at Taylor Place development.
+Butchertown Hall, Germantown’s first ‘biergarten’ in over 100 years, totals 7,000 square feet.
+The front section houses the beer hall and bar, while the beer garden wraps around the rear.

 Satisfy your sweet tooth at The Cupcake Collection.
 Featuring made-from-scratch daily cupcakes and icings, they do not use lard or shortening.
 At only $1.50 each, this is a cost-effective cupcake.
 Grab a coffee or savory crepe at The Red Bicycle Coffee and Crepes, or grab a croissant, danish or scone at the neighborhood bakery.

-First Tennessee Park, currently under construction, will be home to the AAA Nashville Sounds by the start of their 2015 season.
-Located near the Bicentennial Capitol Mall and Farmers’ Market, First Tennessee Park will be set between Third and Fifth Avenues, between Jackson and Harrison Streets.
-A portion of the ballpark will be located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.
+First Tennessee Park is the new home to the Nashville Sounds, AAA affiliate to the Oakland A's.
+Located near the Bicentennial Capitol Mall and Farmers’ Market, First Tennessee Park is set between Third and Fifth Avenues, between Jackson and Harrison Streets.
+A portion of the ballpark is located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.